YOU THINK YOU KNOW

 Sometimes, we think we know a lot about people whom we don’t know personally.
-We make a lot of assumptions based on our own ideas and views based solely on outward appearances.
+We make a lot of assumptions based on appearances and our own ideas and views.

-When we moved here, Ella was in the 5th grade and Kaleb was in 6th.
-Ella immediately found her place socially.
+When we moved here, Ella immediately found her place socially.
 She is an outgoing young lady with a very active social life.
-Kaleb didn’t really talk to anyone on his first day, and he still doesn’t talk to many people at his school.
+Kaleb, on the other hand, didn’t really talk to anyone on his first day, and he still doesn’t talk to many people at his school.

-No one made the effort to talk with Kaleb his first day at the bus stop… or any other place on any other day.
-He was a new kid, but none of the kids in his grade really knew because many schools feed into the middle school.
+No one made the effort to speak with Kaleb his first day at the bus stop… or any other place on any other day.
+He was a new kid in the sixth grade, but none of the kids in his grade really knew because many schools feed into the middle school.
 I imagine the other kids just thought he was from one of the other elementary schools in town.

 I have worried about Kaleb’s lack of friendships in his school.
 He has a couple guys he will mention, but he never wants to invite them to hang out.
-I have worried that he might be a bit of an outcast.
+I feared he might be a bit of an outcast.

 Ella, being the opposite of Kaleb at school and having a broad social circle, hears a lot about other kids.
 The other day she was telling my husband about the way other boys talk about Kaleb.
 It put my mind at ease, and it made me laugh.

 Although he doesn’t have a strong friend group, everyone knows him, and he has godlike status.

-Kids talk about how tough he is.
+Kids talk about how tough and athletic he is.
 They say he is incapable of pain.
 They see him walking around with his headphones in, not really talking to people, and it has created an idea that he is so cool that he doesn’t need anyone else.
 He has a mystique to him.